 Completing the game once on either difficulty will unlock Perfect Kiss mode, which is an extra-hard mode reminiscent of Killer8 in which the player is given new tools to deal with the upped challenge, namely new weapons for both Saya (the sword she gets in the second season of the Anime show) and Aoyama (a grenade launcher).
 Not only is the challenge increased, but the number of obligatory mob fights is pushed to the point of absurdity.
-The Chiropterans in Perfect Kiss mode also sport alternate colors.
+The Chiroptera in Perfect Kiss mode also sport alternate colors.

 While most of the story is unaltered from the regular campaign, Perfect Kiss features some altered cutscenes in Chapter 21 and an alternate ending to the story.
 Completing this mode unlocks Blue Mountain mode.

 Blue Mountain (a pun on the name Ao-yama) mode is a boss rush in which Aoyama is tasked with defeating all the game’s bosses in one go, even those that were originally faced by Saya, set to their Perfect Kiss difficulty.
-He will be equipped with his golden shotgun and his level is reset, meaning he won’t have access to any unlockable skill.
-Beating this gauntlet unlocks the final uniform for Saya, the one she used during the Vietnam arc of the show.
+He will be equipped with his standard shotgun and his level is reset, meaning he won’t have access to any unlockable skill.
+Beating this gauntlet unlocks the final uniform for Saya, the one she used during the France arc of the show.